 Currently doing both online and in-person lessons.
 Most students have elected to stay with online for now.
 Some students are doing only in-person lessons and some students are doing a combination of online and in-person.
 In-person lessons are following government requirements concerning masks and social distancing.

 I am able to provide a safe learning environment with a focus on positive interactions.
-My students learn to play well at their speed based on their goals.
+My students learn to play well.
+Each student's goals are taken into account.
 Everybody who has been with me when they have graduated high school has continued to play because they have a love and enjoyment for music and their instrument.